reactjs/react.dev/beta/src/pages/learn/index.md

 }
 ```

-React will call your component function again, but this time, `count` will be `1`.
+React will call your component function again.
+This time, `count` will be `1`.
 Then it will be `2`.
 And so on.

 If you render the same component multiple times, each will get its own state.
 Try clicking each button separately: